Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 }
 ```

 The easiest thing to consider are the Tokens present.
 Tokens are the individual characters and groups of characters that form a part of the syntax.
 Ignoring whitespace, for the first line of code the Tokens are `if`, `(`, `myVar`, `==`, `45`, `)`, and `{` in that exact order.
-Notice that a token is not always a single character.
+Notice that a Token is not always a single character.
 It makes much more sense when you see it right?
 Now it's your turn!
 See if you can guess the Tokens in the 2nd, 3rd, and 4th lines!
 <details>
     <summary>2nd Line</summary>
     `otherVar`, `*=`, `1.23`, and ';'